-Due to the large size of its landmass, weather in Canada is highly variable depending on the location.
-The country itself stretches from the Atlantic to the Pacific Ocean and extends across six time zones.
+Due to its large landmass, Canada’s weather is highly variable depending on the location.
+The country stretches from the Atlantic to the Pacific Ocean and extends across six time zones.

-That said, most expats living in Canada will find themselves residing within a few hundred miles of the United States border and within a more temperate climate, comparatively speaking (with the exception of those living in Calgary and Edmonton).
-Only a small percentage of the population chooses to withstand the harsh conditions associated with life in the northern territories, just south of the Arctic Circle.
+That said, most expats living in Canada will find themselves residing within a few hundred miles of the United States border and in a more temperate climate (except for those living in Calgary and Edmonton).
+Only a small percentage of the population chooses to withstand the harsh conditions in the northern territories, just south of the Arctic Circle.

 The interior of the country is generally flat and, for this reason, absorbs the cold currents and sweeping winds coming from the Canadian Arctic.
-The prairies in Canada are also known to experience drastic climate changes from season to season.
-Both some of the hottest and coldest temperatures in the country occur here.
+The prairies in Canada also experience drastic weather changes from season to season.
+Some of the hottest and coldest temperatures in the country occur here.

 ►Canada's Weather – What it's Really Like provides more detailed information on the country's complex climate